kvarak/dnd/docs/_Folk/aasimar.md

 - | d30 | Special Feature |
   |:-:|:----------------|
   | 1 | You can drink a flask of holy water to heal 1d6 hit points.
-  | 2 | Once you've reached adulthood, you stop aging, and will never die of age.
+  | 2 | Once you've reached adulthood you stop aging and will never die of age.
-  | 3 | If you stand atop a grave and meditate for 10 minutes, you learn the name of whoever lies buried below and get a general sense for what plane their soul has departed..
+  | 3 | If you stand atop a grave and meditate for 10 minutes, you learn the name of whoever lies buried below and get a general sense for what plane their soul has departed.
-  | 4 | You feel sick to your stomach when you first come within 30 feet of a fiend.
+  | 4 | You feel sick to your stomach when you first come within 30 ft of a fiend.
 This gives you the poisoned condition, lasting 1 minute.
 You cannot be affected again for 10 minutes.
   | 5 | If you die, your body can never be reanimated as an undead creature.
   | 6 | Your tears are iridescent or glowing, and have the ability to cure disease.
 This functions as the *lesser restoration* spell.
-You can use this trait once per day
+You can use this feature once per day.
   | 7 | Your skin has almost a metallic sheen and allows you to gain sustenance from sunlight.
 Standing in direct sunlight for half an hour nourishes you as though you had just eaten a hearty meal.
 You still need to drink water.
   | 8 | If your body is placed on consecrated ground and prayers to your deity are recited continuously for 24 hours, you return to life as if by a *raise dead* spell.
 This ability works 1d4 times in your lifetime.
   | 9 | Your kiss invigorates others.
 Once per day, you can kiss a creature to reduce its exhaustion level by one, as if you had cast a *greater restoration*.
   | 10 | You can subsist entirely on honey and wine.
   | 11 | Glowing sigil on palm.
-As an action, you can touch a creature and cause it to regain a number of hit points equal to your level.
-Once you use this trait, you can't use it again until you finish a long rest.
+As an ***action***, you can touch a creature and cause it to regain a number of hit points equal to your level.
+Once you use this feature, you can't use it again until you finish a long rest.
   | 12 | You can urinate holy water once a day.
   | 13 | Bronze skin that grants an unarmored AC equal to 12 + Dex mod.
-  | 14 | Light emits from eyes illuminating a 30 foot cone.

 - | d30 | Special Feature |
   |:--:|:----------------|
+  | 14 | Light emits from eyes illuminating a 30 ft cone.
   | 15 | Can make a golden mask appear on face at will to hide identity.
   | 16 | Alcohol  and other poisons tastes and smells vile.
   | 17 | Babies stop crying when you get close and lost children often find their way to you.